Bluebikes: Initial launch

-As of 2017, Boston was ranked as the city with the fifth largest bike sharing system in the United States, after New York City, Chicago, Washington D.C., and Minneapolis.
+As of 2017, Boston was ranked as the city with the fifth largest bike sharing system in the United States, after New York City, Chicago, Washington, D.C., and Minneapolis.
 The rankings are determined by the number of hubs or stations.
 At that time, Boston had 184 stations.

 Re-branding to Bluebikes

 On March 7, 2018, Hubway announced a six-year partnership with Blue Cross Blue Shield of Massachusetts, which included a system-wide rebranding as Bluebikes, an expansion of 3,000 total bikes, and an addition of over 100 new stations by the end of 2019.
 Prior to this partnership, the Boston portion of the system had been sponsored by Boston-based athletic company New Balance.
 The new sponsorship with Blue Cross covers all four municipalities.
 The name change took effect on May 9, 2018, with the release of new and re-branded bicycles.

 On June 4, 2019, Bluebikes set a single-day ridership record with users taking 10,035 trips, the first time the ride-share has ever exceeded the 10,000-rider mark for a single day.
-On September 19, 2019 Bluebikes passed 10 million total rides.
-Two years later on September 11th, 2021, Bluebikes hit its highest single day record with over 18,000 rides.
+On September 19, 2019, Bluebikes passed 10 million total rides.
+Two years later on September 11, 2021, Bluebikes hit its highest single day record with over 18,000 rides.

-In 2020, Bluebikes expanded to Newton, Revere, Chelsea, Arlington, and Watertown adding over 30 new stations to the system.
+In 2020, Bluebikes expanded to Newton, Revere, Chelsea, Arlington, and Watertown, adding over 30 new stations to the system.
 The following year in June, Bluebikes was launched in Salem with seven stations, bringing the system's span to 10 municipalities.
 Bluebikes continued to expand in 2021, with projects pursued in Dorchester, Mattapan, and Hyde Park.

-More expansions are planned for 2022, with three initial stations opening in Medford and three in Malden.
+In 2022, the system expanded to three stations in Medford and three in Malden.
+By 2023, there were over 4,000 bicycles in the system at over 400 stations, with Salem up to 18 stations.